gdsge/gdsge.github.io/source/example/Brumm2015/Brumm2015.rst

 *********************************************************

-`Brumm, Grill, Kubler, and Schmedders (2015) <https://onlinelibrary.wiley.com/doi/abs/10.1111/iere.12092>`_ study a GDSGE model with multiple assets with different degrees of collateralizability.
+`Brumm, Grill, Kubler, and Schmedders (2015) <https://onlinelibrary.wiley.com/doi/abs/10.1111/iere.12092>`_ study a GDSGE model with multiple assets with different degrees of collaterability.
 They find that a long-lived asset that never pays dividend but can be used as collateral to borrow can have strictly positive price in equilibrium.
 From the traditional asset-pricing point of view, this positive price is a bubble because the present discounted value of dividend from the asset is exactly zero.